-There are two major aspects of disparate outcomes for patients receiving rehabilitation services which influence one another.
-First is the effect of otherizing a group of people such that their outcomes are not driven exclusively by best practices for their particular diagnoses.
-The root of disparate outcomes is a disparate assessment/treatment of those marginalized.
+There are two major components of disparate outcomes for patients receiving rehabilitation services which influence one another: (1) disparate treatment of marginalized patients and (2) a lack of diversity in the PM&R workforce.
+Firstly, different assessment/treatments of those marginalized result in outcomes are not driven exclusively by best practices.
 Examples of racial and ethnic disparities in rehabilitation outcomes are well documented:

-- The data identifies reduced healthcare utilization and access for Hispanics in the United States.2
+- There is reduced healthcare utilization and access for Hispanics in the United States.2

 - There are poorer functional outcomes for American Indian/Alaskan Native Children receiving inpatient rehabilitation.3

-- Black patients are less likely to receive analgesia for acute pain.4
+- Black adults and children are less likely to receive analgesia for acute pain.5,6

-- Black and Latinx adult patients were less likely to be discharged from acute care hospitals to rehabilitation centers as compared to white patients following significant brain injury.5
+- Black and Latinx adult and pediatric patients were less likely to be discharged from acute care hospitals to rehabilitation centers than white patients following significant brain injury.7,8

-These racial and ethnic disparities in acute care and inpatient rehabilitation services are also present in outpatient therapy access with a further impact of English-language proficiency7 and reliance on public insurance8 as augmenters of this reality.
-Second, a significant factor of racial and ethnic health disparities is the lack of diversity in the rehabilitation work environment.
-Black and Latinx physicians are even more under-represented in academic medicine at all ranks and in all specialties in 2016 than 1990.9 That analysis included Physical Medicine and Rehabilitation.
-The data is equally grim for rehabilitation-related allied health professionals in physical therapy 10, occupational therapy11, and speech-language pathology.12 Thus the profound lack of diversity in physical medicine treatment staff is not in alignment with the natural occurrence of racial and ethnic groups in the larger population.
-That lack of representation is not only ethically troubling, it can cause financial and operational challenges for clinical practices Healthcare disparities not only harm a significant number of patients, they are also a barrier to optimal metrics in performance-based reimbursement models for consultants, inpatient providers and outpatient providers across all patient age groups.
-It is imperative to eliminate a reality inferred by the previously cited data that Physiatric outcomes are determined by the race/ethnicity of the patient.
+The data is equally grim for rehabilitation-related allied health professionals in physical therapy,11 occupational therapy,12 and speech-language pathology.13 Thus, the profound lack of diversity in physical medicine treatment staff is discordant with the composition of racial and ethnic groups in the larger population.
+That lack of representation is not only ethically troubling and harmful to patients, but it can cause financial and operational challenges for clinical practices.
+Healthcare disparities are a barrier to optimal metrics in performance-based reimbursement models for consultants, inpatient providers, and outpatient providers across all patient age groups.
+It is imperative to reverse the reality inferred by overwhelming data that the race/ethnicity of the patient determines Physiatric outcomes.